Akshit-Zatakia/shopping-cart/README.md

 ## Shopping cart React App

-Here I have developed just small example of shopping cart using react.
+Here I have developed just a small example of shopping cart using react.

 ## Screenshots